 As a Top Contributor, you can be invited to rank up to Community Post Approval.
 The criteria for this are (roughly) that you show exceptional knowledge of forum rules and guidelines, have filed multiple proper bug reports and feature requests, and you show an active interest in assisting your peers during the post approval procedure.
 Invites to join Community Post Approval are determined by the Community Post Approval team, the Community Sages, and the Roblox Developer Engagement Team.

-It is possible to be demoted back to Member from Top Contributor.
+It is possible to be demoted back to Regular from Top Contributor.
 Since the rank is intended to highlight the best actively contributing community members, you can lose the rank by being inactive for extended periods of time, although the threshold for activity is very lenient there.

 The Community Post Approval team consists of veteran forum users that have a very high understanding of the developer community and the rules and guidelines of this forum.
 In addition, they are some of the most active and best contributors in the broader developer community and/or on the forum.
 They have an exemplary attitude both on the forum and also on other platforms within the Roblox community.

-Community Post Approval team members have no additional forum permissions over Members, apart from access to and managing of the post approval procedure.
-This procedure is used by New Members to file feature requests, bug reports, and other kinds of topics they cannot normally make themselves yet due to their lacking forum permissions.
+Community Post Approval team members have no additional forum permissions over Regulars, apart from access to and managing of the post approval procedure.
+This procedure is used by Members to file feature requests, bug reports, and other kinds of topics they cannot normally make themselves yet due to their lacking forum permissions.
 The goal of the post approval procedure is to make sure that these topics are high quality and conform to our community rules and guidelines, as well as the posting format for those categories.
-The secondary goal of post approval is to teach New Members how to improve their posting style and writing skills, so that they may more easily reach the Member rank.
+The secondary goal of post approval is to teach Members how to improve their posting style and writing skills, so that they may more easily reach the Regular rank.

 Members of the Community Post Approval team can also recategorize and rename topics on the forum, to fix any miscategorization issues or unclear topic titles.

 For more information on the post approval procedure, refer to: